foxbenjaminfox/musicd/README.md

 The core idea of `musicd` is simple: you give it a file which is a queue of music to play, and `musicd` plays them, one after the other, in the background.
 Each line in your playlist file specifies one or more files to play, either directly by filename, or using any of `musicd`'s several specification options.

-Each line can specify either:
+Each line can specify one of the following:
 - A file to play.
 - A glob pattern of files to play.
 - A folder from which to randomly choose a given number of files to play.